-PRU staff who deliver the training/services are all experienced and judged to be competent either through attending an accredited course, having the relevant qualifications or by formal observation and performance management by line managers.
-The cost of these services fall into one of three brackets:
+PRU staff who deliver the training/service are all experienced and judged to be competent either through attending an accredited course, having the relevant qualifications or by formal observation and performance management by line managers.
+The cost of these services fall into one of two brackets:

-Towards the end of the standard 10 sessions of outreach, a formal review is held.
-If both The Bucks Primary PRU and the school agree a further period of outreach support is necessary, then the standard service will continue for up to a maximum of a further 10 sessions followed by a final review.
+Towards the end of the standard ten sessions of individual pupil outreach a formal review is held.
+If both PRU and school staff agree a further period of outreach support is necessary, then the standard service will continue for up to a maximum of a further ten sessions followed by a final review.

-If however the PRU do not feel that on-going standard outreach support is appropriate, either at the end of the initial or secondary 10 session programme, then it is possible for the school to ask for an individual package to be developed.
+If, however, the PRU do not feel that on-going standard outreach support is appropriate, either at the end of the initial or secondary programme, then it is possible for the school to ask for an individual package to be developed.
 This individualised service will incur a cost of £50 per additional session of outreach.

 For those schools where it is highly unlikely that a pupil will need to be physically managed, behaviour management training is offered to either the whole staff team or specific groups such as teachers, teaching assistants or midday supervisors.
-The training consists of a Powerpoint presentation which covers areas such as reasons for poor behaviour, de-escalation techniques and staff duty of care.
-Currently it is delivered by one member of staff from the PRU, predominately the headteacher.
+The training consists of a PowerPoint presentation which covers areas such as reasons for poor behaviour, de-escalation techniques and staff duty of care.

 Formal Coaching and Mentoring

-The PRU can provide coaching and mentoring for individual school staff to support them in developing their skills to manage class room behaviour.
+The PRU can provide coaching and mentoring for individual school staff to support them in developing their skills to manage classroom behaviour.
 This can be tailored to meet the needs of either teachers or classroom support staff.
-In addition, senior staff at the PRU can provide a mentoring service to headteachers and/or their senior team to help them develop their skills and knowledge to successfully implement behaviour policies, action plans or whole school initiatives.
+In addition, senior staff at the PRU can provide a mentoring service to headteachers and/or their senior team to help them develop their skills and knowledge to successfully implement behaviour policies, actions plans or whole school initiatives.

 A small number of staff are trained as trainers to deliver peer massage.
 Peer massage has been shown to have a positive influence in encouraging children to give and receive a nurturing touch and to help them to develop the skills needed for peer mediation and discussion.